Ed Needham

 Ed Needham is an editor in journalism.

-Salon.com, The Guardian, and Los Angeles Timescriticized Needham's 2002 appointment as editor of Rolling Stone as likely to end the high quality journalism for which the magazine was known and replace it with lad mag marketing from Needham's past magazines.
+Salon.com, The Guardian, and the Los Angeles Times criticized Needham's 2002 appointment as editor of Rolling Stone as likely to end the high quality journalism for which the magazine was known and replace it with lad mag marketing from Needham's past magazines.

-New York Post described Needham as someone who would make Rolling Stone articles punchier and sexier.
 The Hartford Courant remarked that Rolling Stone founder Jann Wenner had great hopes for Needham.

 Needham noted that magazine covers featuring women outsold those which featured men.
 For the November 14, 2002 issue of Rolling Stone he presented Christina Aguilera naked with a tag line calling her a pop princess with a dirty mind.
 A 2021 Washington Post retrospective of magazines remarked that this kind of portrayal was not common before or after that era of publishing.